-Even after winning a court case, people sometimes may come away feeling uneasy when it comes to the amount of an appropriate fee for a lawyer.
-Most people understand that an experienced lawyer's assistance can potentially be invaluable to a case, and that any legal counsel isn't cheap, but knowing the difference between a fair price and an excessive price is difficult because circumstances vary from case to case.
-Here are a few helpful guidelines on how lawyers' fees generally work.
+Even after winning a court case, people sometimes may come away feeling uneasy with the amount of money they spent on attorney's fees.
+Most people understand that an experienced lawyer's assistance can be invaluable to a case.
+Legal counsel isn't cheap, but knowing the difference between a fair price and an excessive price is difficult because circumstances vary from case to case.

-Injury or Accident Cases: Most personal injury cases are charged on "contingency," meaning that the lawyer agrees to take a certain percentage of the settlement or judgment, usually one-third.
-After the contingency fee is paid, the remainder goes to the client.
-If the client does not win the case, there are no lawyer's fees.
-A contingency can also be on a sliding scale -- the lawyer gets a higher percentage if the settlement or judgment is large, a lower percentage if the award is smaller.
+Most personal injury lawyers handle cases on a "contingency" fee basis, meaning the lawyer agrees to take a certain percentage of the final settlement or judgment, usually 33% of the amount.
+After paying the contingency fee, you will keep the remainder.
+If you do not win the case, there are no lawyer's fees.
+A contingency can also be on a sliding scale, meaning the lawyer gets a higher percentage if the settlement or judgment is large and a lower percentage if the award is smaller.

-Retainers: A retainer is a dollar amount that represents a certain number of the lawyer's work hours at a set price, sometimes representing an estimate of the total cost of the lawyer's services on the case.
-A client pays a retainer in advance.
-By accepting the retainer, the lawyer is agreeing to not only work on your case, but also not to accept any cases that might present a conflict of interest with the case.
+A retainer is a dollar amount that represents a certain number of the lawyer's work hours at a set price, sometimes representing an estimate of the total cost of the lawyer's services on the case.
+Clients pay retainers in advance.
+By accepting the retainer, the lawyer agrees to work on your case and not to take any cases that might present a conflict of interest with representing you.